Retailers aren't waiting for Black Friday to get busy.

 HP Omen desktop gaming PC with Nvidia GeForce RTX 2080 for $1,500 ($500 off)

 Best Buy takes $500 off of HP's gaming PC rig.
-It's a pretty nice configuration -- Intel Core i7, 16GB of RAM, 2T hard drive plus a 256GB SSD and an Nvidia GeForce RTX 2080, which costs hundreds on its own, to top things off.
+It's a pretty nice configuration -- Intel Core i7, 16GB of RAM and 2TB hard drive plus a 256GB SSD and an Nvidia GeForce RTX 2080, which costs hundreds on its own, to top things off.

 Chromebooks